 Rutgers Global Scholarships

-Applications can be found inside of your study abroad program application.
-As an applicant, you are automatically considered for all applicable scholarships based on answers you provide on your application.
+Applications can be found inside your study abroad program application.
+As an applicant, you are automatically considered for all applicable scholarships based on the answers you provide on your application.
 Scholarship awards may only be used for Rutgers Global–Study Abroad administered study abroad programs.